-Johnson County is part of the Indianapolis-Carmel-Anderson Metropolitan Statistical Area in central Indiana.* Greenwood, Indiana, is the most populous city in Johnson County, with 66,296 residents as of 2023.
+Johnson County is part of the Indianapolis-Carmel-Greenwood Metropolitan Statistical Area in central Indiana.* Greenwood, Indiana, is the most populous city in Johnson County, with 66,296 residents as of 2023.

 Johnson County Futurecast Event